JavaScript seems to be disabled in your browser.

 Overview

-Garage 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it versatile and easy to use.
-A patented polymerizing process completely fuses the color to the polyester film covering, eliminating the possibilities of color-layer separation and permits rearranging the covering on your design.
-UltraCote's special capability to both shrink and stretch make it remarkable to other coverings for going around tight curves and wingtips.
+Hangar 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and simple to use.
+A trademarked polymerizing process permanently merges the color to the polyester film covering, getting rid of the possibilities of color-layer separation and allows repositioning the covering on your model.
+UltraCote's distinct capability to both diminish and stretch make it exceptional to other coverings for walking around tight curves and wingtips.

 Adhesion to wood starts at 200 to 220 degrees F.

 Start by covering the bottom of one wing half.
-Utilizing scissors or sharp pastime knife, cut a piece of UltraCote® a few inches larger than needed to cover the wing.
-Eliminate the support (save for later on) and place the covering with the adhesive (dull) side down, centered over the wing.
-Set the covering iron to the application temperature level of 220°F.
+Using scissors or sharp hobby knife, cut a piece of UltraCote® a couple of inches bigger than had to cover the wing.
+Eliminate the support (conserve for later) and place the covering with the adhesive (dull) side down, centered over the wing.
+Set the covering iron to the application temperature of 220°F.

-Pro Tip - If the iron you're using does not show the real temperature level, here is a tip that will guarantee your iron is appropriately set.Water boils at 212°F. Enable your iron to heat up at a medium setting.
-When the iron reaches its supported temperature level, thoroughly put a few drops of water on the iron's surface.
-Adjust the temperature level until the water simply starts to boil off.
-This technique is surprisingly accurate and is normally within 10° (of the precise application temperature level of 220).
+Pro Idea - If the iron you're using does not display the actual temperature, here is a pointer that will guarantee your iron is correctly set.Water boils at 212°F. Permit your iron to heat up at a medium setting.
+When the iron reaches its supported temperature, carefully pour a couple of drops of water on the iron's surface.
+Adjust the temperature up until the water simply starts to boil off.
+This technique is remarkably precise and is typically within 10° (of the precise application temperature of 220).

 Adding Covering to Spar:

-Tack the covering to the spar or the high point of the wing, using your iron as shown (an iron sock is extremely recommened).
-Gently pull the covering toward the root and toward the tip, as you work the iron from the center of the spar to the root and tip of the wing.
-Press gently with the iron, allowing the heat (not pressure) to trigger the adhesive and bond the covering to the high point.
-Preferably, the covering will naturally lay flat against the whole surface with a minimum of wrinkles.
+Tack the covering to the spar or the peak of the wing, using your iron as revealed (an iron sock is extremely recommened).
+Carefully pull the covering towards the root and towards the suggestion, as you work the iron from the center of the spar to the root and suggestion of the wing.
+Press gently with the iron, allowing the heat (not pressure) to trigger the adhesive and bond the covering to the peak.
+Preferably, the covering will naturally lay flat against the entire surface with a minimum of wrinkles.

 Covering a Solid-Sheeted Wing:

-If covering a solid-sheeted wing, work from the center of the spar outside to the tracking edge and then to the leading edge as shown, using the iron at 220°F. If a wrinkle establishes, the covering can be thoroughly lifted and reapplied.
+If covering a solid-sheeted wing, work from the center of the spar outward to the routing edge and then to the leading edge as revealed, using the iron at 220°F. If a wrinkle establishes, the covering can be carefully lifted and reapplied.

 Covering an Open-Structure Wing:

-If covering an open-structure wing, work from the spar toward the tracking edge, gently sliding the iron (set at 220°) toward the tracking edge with the iron getting in touch with 2 ribs.
-Utilizing your iron, adhere the covering to the remaining ribs, pursuing the tip and the root.
-Now finish the open structure leading edge, using the very same technique.
-If the leading edge is sheeted, then follow the technique noted above under “Covering a Solid-Sheeted Wing.”
+If covering an open-structure wing, work from the spar towards the routing edge, gently moving the iron (set at 220°) towards the routing edge with the iron contacting 2 ribs.
+Using your iron, adhere the covering to the staying ribs, working toward the suggestion and the root.
+Now complete the open structure leading edge, using the very same technique.
+If the leading edge is sheeted, then follow the method noted above under “Covering a Solid-Sheeted Wing.”

 Sealing the Edges:

-With the iron set to 220°F, seal the leading and tracking edges.
-Utilizing a straight edge and a sharp #11 pastime knife, thoroughly cut the excess covering from the leading and tracking edge, allowing a minimum of a 1/4" overlap to wrap around the leading and tracking edge of the wing.
-Now seal the leading and tracking edges securely with the covering iron.
+With the iron set to 220°F, seal the leading and routing edges.
+Using a straight edge and a sharp #11 hobby knife, carefully cut the excess covering from the leading and routing edge, allowing a minimum of a 1/4" overlap to twist around the leading and routing edge of the wing.
+Now seal the leading and routing edges safely with the covering iron.

-Depending upon the quantity of the curvature of the wing tip, high heat (up to 350°F) might be needed to shrink and stretch the covering to eliminate all the wrinkles.
-Preset the iron to 300°F. Pull and stretch the covering around the wing tip while applying heat with the iron.
-Remember, UltraCote® can be thoroughly lifted and rearranged to help eliminate wrinkles.
-This feature is helpful, especially when covering dramatically curved wing tips.
-Continue working, pulling, and heating the covering around the tip until the covering is past the center of the tip.
-It might be required to increase the temperature level of the iron to attain greater shrinkage to eliminate all wrinkles.
-Trim the excess covering using a #11 pastime knife, then reseal the covering on the wing tip.
+Depending on the quantity of the curvature of the wing suggestion, high heat (as much as 350°F) might be had to diminish and stretch the covering to get rid of all the wrinkles.
+Preset the iron to 300°F. Pull and stretch the covering around the wing suggestion while using heat with the iron.
+Remember, UltraCote® can be carefully lifted and rearranged to assist get rid of wrinkles.
+This feature is useful, especially when covering dramatically curved wing tips.
+Continue working, pulling, and heating the covering around the suggestion up until the covering is past the center of the suggestion.
+It might be required to increase the temperature of the iron to achieve greater shrinking to get rid of all wrinkles.
+Trim the excess covering using a #11 hobby knife, then reseal the covering on the wing tip.

-Pro Tip - If sealing the covering in tight areas such as corners or fillets, using the Wall mount 9 ProTrim Sealing Tool is very valuable and leads to a professional surface.
+Pro Idea - If sealing the covering in tight locations such as corners or fillets, using the Wall mount 9 ProTrim Sealing Tool is extremely handy and leads to a professional finish.

 Covering the Top of the Wing:

-Utilizing the support from the wing panel that you simply covered as a template, cut a piece of UltraCote® to be used to the top of the wing.
-Make sure to cut a top panel, making certain that the adhesive is on the right side.
-Apply the covering to the top of the wing using the very same methods as described in actions 3 through 6.
-Make sure that the covering overlaps a minimum of a 1/4" when trimming the edges and securely seal the edges with the iron.
+Using the support from the wing panel that you simply covered as a template, cut a piece of UltraCote® to be applied to the top of the wing.
+Be sure to cut a leading panel, ensuring that the adhesive is on the appropriate side.
+Apply the covering to the top of the wing using the very same strategies as explained in actions 3 through 6.
+Be sure that the covering overlaps a minimum of a 1/4" when cutting the edges and safely seal the edges with the iron.

 Shrinking the Covering:

-Now it’s time to shrink the covering.
-With the iron set to 300°F, use heat using the very same pattern used to use the covering beginning at the spar and working outside.
-It might be required to increase the temperature level to 320°F to get rid of stubborn wrinkles.
-Use the minimum quantity of heat required to tighten up the covering.
+Now it’s time to diminish the covering.
+With the iron set to 300°F, use heat using the very same pattern utilized to use the covering beginning at the spar and working outward.
+It might be required to increase the temperature to 320°F to obtain rid of persistent wrinkles.
+Utilize the minimum quantity of heat required to tighten up the covering.

-Pro Tip - Usage heat, not pressure, to shrink the covering taught.
-If pressure is used, gouges can be pressed into the wood.
+Pro Idea - Usage heat, not pressure, to diminish the covering taught.
+If pressure is applied, gouges can be pushed into the wood.
 Let heat, not pressure, do the work.

-Alternate Technique: A heat weapon can likewise be used to shrink the covering.
+Alternate Approach: A heat gun can likewise be utilized to diminish the covering.
 This works especially well over an open structure.
-It can likewise be used over a strong structure if a Hanger 9 Covering Glove™ is used to gently press the covering to the surface after heat is used.
+It can likewise be utilized over a solid structure if a Wall mount 9 Covering Glove™ is utilized to gently push the covering to the surface after heat is applied.

-The technique for covering fuselages and other easy flat surface areas corresponds covering a strong wing.
-Start with the bottom, then sides, and finally the top.
-First, tack the center of the surface down using an iron set to 220°F.Work outside from the center, bonding the covering to the surface.
+The method for covering fuselages and other simple flat surface areas corresponds covering a solid wing.
+Start with the bottom, then sides, and lastly the top.
+Initially, tack the center of the surface down using an iron set to 220°F.Work outward from the center, bonding the covering to the surface.
 Trim and seal the edges.
-About 1/4" or more overlap is recommended when applying the next piece of covering.
-Shrink the covering, using the very same technique as described above.
+About 1/4" or more overlap is suggested when using the next piece of covering.
+Diminish the covering, using the very same technique as explained above.

-Important: Even if you're experienced in applying other brand names of covering, it’s important to read the following instructions.
-UltraCote® incorporates a unique multi temperature controlled adhesive and shrinkage system that makes achieving professional covering results easy.
+Important: Even if you're experienced in using other brand names of covering, it’s important to read the following instructions.
+UltraCote® incorporates a unique multi temperature controlled adhesive and shrinkage system that makes achieving professional covering outcomes easy.

 Multi-Temperature Control System:

-Comprehending the advantages of this system and ways to utilize it will make covering with UltraCote® easy and assist to guarantee professional results.
-When using UltraCote®, there are three important temperatures to be conscious of.
+Understanding the advantages of this system and ways to utilize it will make covering with UltraCote® simple and help to guarantee professional outcomes.
+When using UltraCote®, there are 3 essential temperatures to be conscious of.

 Application Tempature-220°F (100°C):

-At 220°, the adhesive on UltraCote® ends up being active, allowing the covering to be connected to the model.While 220° will totally bond the covering to the design, it is well below the temperature level that triggers UltraCote® to shrink.
-This is precisely what's required when first attaching covering to the design to avoid the covering from distorting.
+At 220°, the adhesive on UltraCote® becomes active, allowing the covering to be attached to the model.While 220° will totally bond the covering to the model, it is well below the temperature that triggers UltraCote® to diminish.
+This is exactly what's needed when first attaching covering to the model to avoid the covering from distorting.

-Pro Tip - Many professional home builders mark this temperature level on their covering iron with a marker or striping tape for fast reference, as this temperature level is used often whenever placing on covering.
+Pro Idea - Lots of professional home builders mark this temperature on their covering iron with a marker or striping tape for quick recommendation, as this temperature is utilized often whenever placing on covering.

 Shrink On-Set Temperature-300°F (134°C)

-At 300°F, UltraCote® starts to shrink.
+At 300°F, UltraCote® starts to diminish.
 This is called the Shrink On-Set point.
-After the covering is connected using an iron set to 220°F, the next action is to shrink the covering.
-This initial shrinking is finished with the iron set at 300°F.
+After the covering is connected using an iron set to 220°F, the next action is to diminish the covering.
+This preliminary shrinking is done with the iron set at 300°F.

-At 350°F, UltraCote® reaches its maximum diminishing point.
-Raising the temperature level above this point will not trigger additional shrinkage.
+At 350°F, UltraCote® reaches its optimum shrinking point.
+Raising the temperature above this point will not trigger more shrinking.

-The rate of shrinkage is not straight in percentage to the temperature level.
-The chart to the right demonstrates how most of the shrinkage rate happens between 300°F and 330°F. At higher temperatures UltraCote® continues to shrink but at a much slower rate.
-The tiniest quantity of shrinkage happens between 340°F and 350°F. This is valuable to keep in mind when diminishing and tightening up covering.
+The rate of shrinkage is not straight in percentage to the temperature.
+The chart to the right demonstrates how the majority of the shrinking rate takes place in between 300°F and 330°F. At greater temperatures UltraCote® continues to diminish however at a much slower rate.
+The tiniest quantity of shrinking takes place in between 340°F and 350°F. This is handy to keep in mind when shrinking and tightening up covering.

-Essential:As Soon As UltraCote® is diminished to a particular temperature level, a higher temperature level needs to be used to additional shrink the covering.
-For example, if the covering was diminished using 320°F and wrinkles begin to appear/reappear, it will be required to utilize over 320°F to attain additional shrinkage.
+Essential:As Soon As UltraCote® is shrunk to a specific temperature, a greater temperature needs to be utilized to more diminish the covering.
+For example, if the covering was shrunk using 320°F and wrinkles start to appear/reappear, it will be required to utilize over 320°F to achieve more shrinkage.

-Pro Tip - Constantly utilize the minimum heat required to get rid of wrinkles when tightening up the covering, therefore allowing plenty of shrinkage/temperature range remaining if it's required to additional shrink the covering.
+Pro Idea - Always utilize the minimum heat required to get rid of wrinkles when tightening up the covering, thus allowing lots of shrinkage/temperature variety staying if it's required to more diminish the covering.

 Multiple Colors:

-When applying covering with a 2nd color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
-Where colors meet or at the edge of the covering, it is very important to not overheat this location (over 300°F), as this will shrink and distort the straight edge.
+When using covering with a 2nd color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
+Where colors satisfy or at the edge of the covering, it is important to not overheat this area (over 300°F), as this will diminish and misshape the straight edge.

 Use a Sealing Iron Sock:

-A covering sock placed over the iron is extremely recommended, as it generally prevents the surface of the iron from scratching.
-The sock soaks up heat and will require the user to work slower or to turn the warm up 10%.
-Practically all professional home builders utilize covering socks.
-Garage 9™ deals one of the very best that includes muslin on one side to avoid heat damage and soft cotton on the opposite for a soft, scratch-free finish.
+A covering sock put over the iron is extremely suggested, as it generally prevents the surface of the iron from scratching.
+The sock absorbs heat and will require the user to work slower or to turn the warm up 10%.
+Almost all professional home builders utilize covering socks.
+Hangar 9™ deals one of the best that includes muslin on one side to avoid heat damage and soft cotton on the other side for a soft, scratch-free finish.

-Wood naturally soaks up moisture.Wood models actually grow and shrink a little throughout different seasons.
-This can be experienced by traveling from the damp Midwest of the United State to the dry deserts of Las Vegas.
-After a few days in the desert, the design establishes covering droops due to design shrinkage.
-It is suggest that you cover the design in a dry environment if possible.
-Placing the design in a space with a dehumidifier for a number of days before covering the design might avoid the covering from sagging due to design shrinkage.
+Wood naturally absorbs moisture.Wood designs really grow and diminish a little throughout various seasons.
+This can be experienced by traveling from the humid Midwest of the United State to the dry deserts of Las Vegas.
+After a couple of days in the desert, the model establishes covering droops due to model shrinking.
+It is suggest that you cover the model in a dry environment if possible.
+Putting the model in a room with a dehumidifier for numerous days before covering the model might avoid the covering from drooping due to model shrinkage.

 Painting:

-UltraCote® will accept most types of polyurethane, epoxy, and vehicle acrylic paints.
-It’s recommended that the surface be scuffed with 000 steel wool or Scotch® brilliant pads then completely cleaned up with acetone or thinner before painting.
-Design Dope or butyrate-based paint are not compatible with UltraCote®.
+UltraCote® will accept most kinds of polyurethane, epoxy, and automobile acrylic paints.
+It’s suggested that the surface be scuffed with 000 steel wool or Scotch® brilliant pads then completely cleaned with acetone or thinner before painting.
+Design Dope or butyrate-based paint are not suitable with UltraCote®.

-Periodically the extreme heat from the sun can trigger bubbles and acnes in the covering, especially when using dark colors.
-To get rid of these, heat the bubbled location using a heat weapon to expand the air under the covering, causing the bubble to rise.
-Rapidly pop the bubble using a needle then clean the location using a cold, wet wash cloth.
-The wet wash cloth quickly cools the location, allowing the covering to re-adhere.
-It might take a number of tries to entirely get rid of the bubble/blemish, but this technique works great.
+Sometimes the intense heat from the sun can trigger bubbles and imperfections in the covering, especially when using dark colors.
+To get rid of these, heat the bubbled area using a heat gun to broaden the air under the covering, triggering the bubble to increase.
+Quickly pop the bubble using a needle then wipe the area using a cold, wet wash fabric.
+The wet wash fabric rapidly cools the area, allowing the covering to re-adhere.
+It might take numerous aim to totally get rid of the bubble/blemish, however this technique works great.

 Clean Up:

-The adhesive can be gotten rid of from the iron or design using acetone or a mild thinner.
+The adhesive can be gotten rid of from the iron or model using acetone or a mild thinner.

 Specs